MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues-with-tabs.md

   **Solution:** You must use constrained delegation to enable SQL Server to read files that are located on another computer.
 In general, the ACE provider shouldn't be used in a linked server because this is explicitly not supported.
 The JET provider is deprecated and is available on 32-bit computers only.

-- **Missing SPN** - This scenario might occur when an SPN that's related to a SQL Sever instance is absent.
+- **Missing SPN** - This scenario might occur if an SPN that's related to a SQL Sever instance is absent.

   **Solution:** For more information, see [Fix the error with Kerberos Configuration Manager (Recommended)](cannot-generate-sspi-context-error.md#fix-the-error-with-kerberos-configuration-manager-recommended).